pingcap/docs-tidb-operator/en/backup-to-s3-using-job.md

 ---
 title: Back Up TiDB Data to Amazon S3-Compatible Storage Using Dumpling
-summary: This document describes how to use Dumpling to back up TiDB cluster data to Amazon S3-compatible storage.
+summary: Learn how to use Dumpling to back up TiDB cluster data to Amazon S3-compatible storage.
 ---

 # Back Up TiDB Data to Amazon S3-Compatible Storage Using Dumpling

 This document describes how to use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview/) to back up data from a TiDB cluster deployed on AWS EKS to Amazon S3-compatible storage.
-Dumpling is a data export tool that can export data from TiDB or MySQL in SQL or CSV format for full data backup or export.
+Dumpling is a data export tool that exports data from TiDB or MySQL in SQL or CSV format for full data backup or export.

 ## Prepare the Dumpling node pool